yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 2. **Optimised ROI** In addition to earning masternode rewards, this setup allows you to earn staking rewards by leaving the Pi online 24/7, and keeping the wallet on the Pi open all the time - encrypted and locked, but open for staking.

-This allows you to optimise the return of your masternode as you will earn both masternode rewards as well as staking rewards.
+This allows you to optimise the return of your masternode as you will earn both masternode rewards and staking rewards.

 **Before we get started, you will need the following items:**